Contextual Search in the Presence of Adversarial Corruptions: Analysis

 \xhdr{Discussion of algorithmic choices.} At this point, one would wonder whether \textsc{ProjectedVolume} has some particular special property that makes it amenable to our technique or whether we provided a generic reduction from any uncorrupted contextual search algorithm.
 It turns out that our approach relies on two properties of the uncorrupted algorithm: a) it needs to be “binary-search”, i.e., work with a knowledge set and refine it over time and b) separate the space in small and large dimensions.
-The latter is important as we do not make a cut on one of the existing contexts but rather make an improper cut.
+The latter is important as we do not make a cut on one of the existing contexts but rather combine them appropriately.
 As a result, an algorithm that works with projection on the large dimensions is always guaranteed to return a cut on that projection (therefore with sufficiently large width enabling volumetric progress).
-This is a property that is particular to Projected Volume and is not shared by other algorithms.
+This is a property that is particular to \textsc{ProjectedVolume} and is not shared by other algorithms.
 We elaborate upon this discussion in Appendix~\ref{app:discussion}.